-(Question) I have a question regarding my current situation with my ex husband.
+(Question) I have a question regarding my current situation with my ex-husband.
 He is a Korean national and working there in South Korea.
 I lived there until 2014 when I came back to Washington and filed a divorce complaint here.
 Since then he has refused to speak with me.
 This year my US lawyer duly served him with the paper but he just kept ignoring it.
 At any rate, I got a divorce decree and child support ruling for my baby this April.
 Now I am wondering how I can enforce my US ruling in Korea, knowing that he is living a luxurious life and feels that he can just ignore his child and the responsibilities that come with it.

 (Answer) I have to say there is something unclear in this case.
 If the court proceedings in Washington(WA) court have been duly made, i.e. (i) the WA court had proper jurisdiction and (ii) he was duly served, you can apply for its execution in Korea to the Korean court.
-Otherwise, you may initiate whole process de nuvo in Korea.
+Otherwise, you may initiate the whole process de nuvo in Korea.
 The second threshold seems to have been met here.
-Thus, the real issue here rather be the first one.
+Thus, the real issue here rather is the first one.

-Please note that the jurisdiction must be acknowledged in the view of Korean law, not WA law.
-Thus, even though the WA ruling says the WA court has a proper jurisdiction, the Korean court will not follow it per se.
+Please note that the jurisdiction must be acknowledged in the view of Korean law, not the WA law.
+Thus, even though the WA ruling says the WA court has proper jurisdiction, the Korean court will not follow it per se.
 It will review the jurisdiction issue based on the law and principles of Korea.
 That is because what matters here is whether the execution of foreign judgment could be tolerated within Korea and in terms of Korean law.

-In this issue of jurisdiction, Korean law basically requires the defendant to have a residence in the venue in order to establish a jurisdiction, i.e. the defendant must have a residence in WA in order for the WA court can exercise the jurisdiction.
+In this issue of jurisdiction, Korean law basically requires the defendant to have a residence in the venue in order to establish jurisdiction, i.e. the defendant must have a residence in WA in order for the WA court can exercise the jurisdiction.
 This seems unclear to me.
-If any of WA court documents can show he lived or stayed for considerable time in WA or you can show that your divorce grounds were substantially related to WA, it would be much advantageous to you.
+If any of WA court documents can show he lived or stayed for a considerable time in WA or you can show that your divorce grounds were substantially related to WA, it would be much advantageous to you.

 © 2015 Wonil Chung.
 All rights reserved.